Patricio Achurra

-Patricio Achurra Garfias (born Santiago, February 3, 1948) is a Chilean actor and politician.
-Recognized for his roles in telenovelas such as J.J.
+Patricio Achurra Garfias (born February 3, 1948) is a Chilean actor and politician.
+A native of Santiago, he has been recognized for his roles in telenovelas such as J.J.
 Juez, La Colorina, La madrastra, and series such as Martín Rivas, among many others.

 He was mayor of Paine from 2004 to 2008, backed by his party, the Christian Democratic Party.
 In 2012 he was elected councilor of the commune of Paine during the period 2012 to 2016.

 His son is the actor Ignacio Achurra.